Shreeraj1746/we-upload/README.md

 2. **502 Bad Gateway Errors**:
    If you encounter "502 Bad Gateway" errors from nginx after the initialization period, it might be due to:
-   - **Python Version Mismatch**: The application requires Python 3.13 but EC2 instances typically have Python 3.10.
-We've updated the Terraform user_data to automatically modify this requirement.
    - **Database Connection Issues**: The default config had a hardcoded connection to "db" hostname, which works for local Docker Compose but not for EC2.
 We now install PostgreSQL locally on the EC2 instance.
    - **Circular Reference in Config**: There was a circular reference in settings initialization.
 We've fixed this by using default values directly.